HomeProgrammingPythonPython Intersection of Two Lists: 5 Easy Ways to Find Common Elements

 • The intersection point between those two lists will be received using the counter() method.
 And the result will be stored.

-• The result will now be converted to the list & printed in the program.
+• The result will now be converted to a list & printed in the program.

 Code: